 - Each proposal must have at least one speaker from a college or university.
 Any submission that does not include a presenter from a college or university will be considered incomplete and will not be accepted.

-- All selected speakers will receive an official confirmation letter.
-Speakers must complete an agreement form and be from NACUBO member institutions in order to be confirmed for a session.
+- Once all sessions are confirmed, all speakers will receive an official confirmation letter and must complete an agreement form to be confirmed for a session.

-- Selected speakers/co-presenters from member institutions will receive a discounted registration rate for the meeting.
-Speakers will not receive any royalties, honorarium, reimbursement of expenses, or other compensation from NACUBO in connection with the program, unless otherwise noted by NACUBO.
+- Speakers will not receive any royalties, honorarium, reimbursement of expenses, or other compensation from NACUBO in connection with the program, unless otherwise noted by NACUBO.